joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 If you wanted all of the blocks, you can copy one block at a time through `nc`, then on the host, run something like `cp -r ./mtd*.bin ./output.bin` to combine them into one file.

-# Using `binwalk` to extract the firmware
+# Using `binwalk` to extract the firmware contents

 Whether you used a USB drive, or extracted the firmware through `nc`, you should now have an `output.bin` file that has the raw firmware in it.
 We can use [`binwalk`](https://github.com/ReFirmLabs/binwalk/blob/master/INSTALL.md) to analyze the output.

 <div class="info-block info">
     <p>
-    <b>Note</b>  &rarr; There are some important dependencies that `binwalk` requires to be able to extract different filesystems - follow their <a href="https://github.com/ReFirmLabs/binwalk/wiki/Quick-Start-Guide">Quick Start Guide</a> for installation steps.<br>
+    <b>Note</b>  &rarr; There are some important dependencies that <code>binwalk</code> requires to be able to extract different filesystems - follow their <a href="https://github.com/ReFirmLabs/binwalk/wiki/Quick-Start-Guide">Quick Start Guide</a> for installation steps.<br>
     </p>
 </div>

-When using `binwalk` to extract firmware, especially for non-open-source routers, there's a chance that the firmware might be encrypted.
+When using `binwalk` to extract firmware contents, especially for non-open-source routers, there's a chance that the firmware might be encrypted.
 We can check this by running `binwalk -E output.bin`, giving us an output that looks like this:

 <div class="ascii-player" data-path="/asciinema/entropy.cast"></div>